Rankin hopes science can get career back on track

 'I'm in the best shape of my life'

-Holler, 31, will enter the ring at The Hangar in Wolverhampton with a record of nine wins from 12 bouts.
+American Holler, 31, will enter the ring at The Hangar in Wolverhampton with a record of nine wins from 12 bouts.
 Rankin, meanwhile, has 12 victories from 18.

-Rankin's most recent fight resulted in her sixth professional defeat, meaning she lost both WBA and IBO belts, but the Scot believes she is currently in the "best physical shape" of her life as she aims to get back into world title contention.
+Rankin's most recent fight resulted in her sixth professional defeat, meaning she lost both WBA and IBO belts, but the Scot believes she is currently in the "best physical shape" of her life as she aims to get back into world-title contention.

-The Scot's data-inspired training camp is the main driver in that.
+Her data-inspired training camp is the main driver in that.
 Being based north of the border in Dundee - away from the "hustle and bustle of London" - is another.

 "[This camp has] allowed me to really focus in on myself as a fighter and an athlete," Rankin says.

 "I've really pushed my limits and also seen how far I can really go.
 I've had the freedom to do that.
 Every fighter says it but it's been a fantastic camp.
-I'm in the best place I've ever been."
+I'm in the best place I've ever been.

 "My body is in great shape and I'm actually really excited.
 I can't wait to get out there, showcase what I've been working on and put a show on for everyone."